Vitor12xx/sprint_1/Readme.md

 # Sprint 001 for Hut8 #

--> No images added.
+=> No images added.
 Just the Awkward Seal.
--> Low Responsivity.
+=> Low Responsivity.
+=> Had to learn to do a graphic.
+Did it with CSS, wich was ... strange.

-This is the result of the first sprint given to us Trainees at Hut8 in april/2019.
+This is the result of the first task given to us Trainees at Hut8 in april/2019.

 Based on a given model I decided to let my good sense lead me on doing a static page with the theme RPG, wich I love.